Video tutorials

 Step 4:

-Introduce the inputs of the test.
+Enter the inputs for the calculation:

-Picket fence: input
+Picket Fence: input

-Picket fence: input
+Picket Fence: input

-Input / MLC:
+MLC:

 Select the MLC model.

-Input / Auto-correct Translation:
+Auto-correct Translation:

-Input / Auto-correct Rotation:
+Auto-correct Rotation:

-Input / Isocenter:
+Isocenter:

 Introduce the position of the isocenter on the X-axis either manually or by locking the cursor near the center of the MLC on the X-axis.
 Use this field to introduce EPID offsets with respect to the isocenter.

-Input / Distance scaling:
+Distance scaling:

 Introduce distance scaling (i.e., Source to Imager Distance / Source to Axis Distance).
-(Default: 1.0)

-Input / Tolerance:
+Tolerance:

 Tolerance for errors of leaf positions.
-(Default: 0.5 mm)

-Input / Leaf end threshold:
+Leaf end threshold:

 By default, the leaf end is located at the position of the 50% isodose between the peak of the signal and the background (i.e., the FWHM), which is appropriate when working with doses.
 You can change the threshold level to locate the leaf end more accurately when pixel values do not correspond to doses (e.g., with EPIDs).
-(Default: 50 %)

-Input / ROI (optional):
+ROI (optional):

 Delineate the ROI (i.e., the MLC region).

-Picket fence: output
+Picket Fence: output

-Picket fence: output
+Picket Fence: output

-Output / Passing rate:
+Passing rate:

 Percentage of leaf positions within tolerance.

-Output / Mean absolute error:
+Mean absolute error:

 Mean absolute leaf position error.

-Output / Maximum absolute error:
+Maximum absolute error:

 Maximum absolute leaf position error.